Junior High Academics

 In addition to the required curriculum, our Junior High students have wonderful opportunities to participate in Band, Choir, Drum Line, Broadcasting (BNN), Gardening, Art, Drama and MakerSpace.
 Our state of the art MakerSpace incorporates digital design, 3D printing, Laser Cutting, milling (CNC Machines), virtual reality stations, augmented reality, robotics, soldering, and much more!

-Athletically, BAA Junior High students have the opportunity to participate in daily PE classes, volleyball (girls), soccer (boys), basketball (girls and boys), softball (girls), and baseball (boys).
-We currently participate in interscholastic league play as a member of the CSAF organization.
+Athletically, BAA Junior High students have the opportunity to participate in daily PE classes, as well as interscholastic sports including volleyball (girls), soccer (boys), basketball (girls and boys), softball (girls), and baseball (boys).
+We are currently a member of the CSAF organization.

 To help us meet the spiritual needs of our students, BAA school days include Bible classes, weekly chapels, and quarterly weeks of prayer.
 Students are also given opportunities to grow through service opportunities.